EvansWinner/awesome-line-editors/README.md

 [led101.zip](https://ftp.icm.edu.pl/pub/windows/garbo/pc/fileutil/led101.zip)
 from that link on some random old DOS software archive, or any of several others.
 Have fun and good luck and all that.
+Note that there is no source code included with that zip archive.
+Maybe it would be fun to re-implement.

 It seems like an interesting idea, and is probably more meant for use in batch files rather than for interactive use, but in any case, it's